 RECENT CHANGES AND NEW ADDITIONS

 WARNING: Are you thinking that the only important change that is needed to revolutionize production is to change FOOD production?
-Then stop reading now and go back to the foodie environmental movement that assumes industrial production to be just too hard for ordinary people to think about.
+The foodie environmental movement assumes industrial production to be just too hard for ordinary people to think about but that is not true.
+Food is only one small part of the juggernaut of waste.

 If you’re still reading, you may not admire a production system that designs shoddy goods to fall apart after one use, or one warranty, whichever comes first, that produces goods that can’t be repaired, that have no standard parts, that move right into a dump so that producers can sell you one more replacement piece of crap.
 Keep reading